RSA

 Many primes in the public modulus - CryptoHack

-When $N$ is the product of many primes (~30), it can be easily factored with the Elliptic Curve Method.
+When is the product of many primes (~30), it can be easily factored with the Elliptic Curve Method.

 See this script for an implementation of the attack.